 A matriculated student who can present evidence supporting education in one or more courses applicable to the student's program of study may request that those credits/experience be evaluated and applied toward graduation requirements.
 The following information outlines the opportunities available to students.

 Transfer of Credit from Another Institution

 The student must furnish the college with official transcripts and course descriptions of academic courses from each accredited college they have attended.
-Accreditation of transfer institutions must be similar to MCC’s accreditation from the New England Association of Schools and Colleges (NEASC), Commission on Institutions of Higher Education (CIHE).
+Accreditation of transfer institutions must be similar to MCC’s accreditation from the New England Commission of Higher Education (NECHE).
 Grades of “C” or better in courses judged by the college to be equivalent in nature and content to MCC program offerings will be accepted.

 Students seeking a degree/professional certificate at MCC must fulfill residency requirements.
 A student must have a minimum of 60 credits to complete a degree and must complete all required courses for their academic program.
 Transfer of a course to MCC does not guarantee transfer of that same course to subsequent institutions.
 See individual academic program descriptions for specific program transfer policies.